tknarr/opendkim-genkeys/README.md

 ### `opendkim-genkeys.yml`

 This file contains the configuration of opendkim-genkeys in yaml format.
+Its default location is `/etc/opendkim-genkeys.yml`.
+This can also be seen in the help message of the script.

 The following keys exist:

 * `opendkim_dir`                  Default: "/etc/opendkim"